urbanstudioGmbH/radisso/README.md

 }
 ```
 ```
-### Response you should give, also if the user was not logged in!
+### Response you should receive, also if the user was not logged in!
 {
     "jsonrpc" : "2.0",
     "result" : "OK",